Queen Street Wastewater Diversion Project

 Scope

-The 585 m long wastewater pipe is being tunnelled seven to 14 metres under Queen Street crossing west to the east along its journey.
-The first 352 m drive from a shaft at the corner of Queen Street and Mayoral Drive is expected to be completed in September 2025.
+The 580 m long wastewater pipe is being tunnelled seven to 14 metres under Queen Street crossing west to the east along its journey.
+The first 353 m drive from a shaft at the corner of Queen Street and Mayoral Drive to one on Wellesley Street was completed in September.

-Stage Two of the project is planned to extend the pipeline west under Mayoral Drive to Greys Ave and Vincent Street.
+Stage Two of the project is currently being planned, and it aims to extend the pipeline west under Mayoral Drive to Greys Ave and Vincent Street.

 The project will increase capacity, improve the resilience of the wastewater network, allow for future population growth, and reduce wastewater overflows for a cleaner Waitematā Harbour.
 It is part of Watercare's 10-year $13.8B infrastructure upgrade programme.